Farwaykorse/Learning/cpp/exceptions.md

   functions can throw.

 Disadvantages:
-- Overusing or forgetting to reevaluate after edits can result in a crash (termination) for an exception that could have been handled.
+- Overusing or forgetting to re-evaluate after edits can result in a crash (termination) for an exception that could have been handled.
 - Removing `noexcept` from a function type breaks the contract with its users.
   Although throwing an unhandled exception could result in the same problem